quantum-journal/o3po/readme.txt

 O-3PO offers the following features:

-* Automatic download of TeX source code and pdf from the arXiv
+* Automatic download of TeX source code and PDF from the arXiv
 * Automatic extraction of meta-data
 * Automagic interpretation of references and DOI links
 * Interfaces with [Crossref REST API](https://api.crossref.org/)